Quenington Parish Council is responsible for the running of Quenington Cemetery located on Fowler's Hill, Quenington, GL7 5DA

 St Swithin Church is located on Church Road in Quenington (GL7 5BN).
 It is a Grade 1 Listed building and if particular interest are the two 12th Century doorways.

-A defibrillator is installed on the outside of Quenington Village Hall on The Green.
+An AED (automated external defibrillator) is located on the outside of Quenington Village Hall on The Green (GL7 5BS or ///taxed.gracing.shadows)

-The defibrillator, cabinet and emergency phone number have all been bought from funds raised through the 2013 Quenington Village Fete.
+The Quenington defibrillator and cabinet were originally purchased using funds raised through the 2013 Quenington Village Fete.
 Thank you to the Fete committee and all who attended the fete for providing this important emergency facility.

 Quenington Village Hall is situated on The Green in Quenington.
 It was extensively refurbished in 2013 and is available to hire for a range of functions.
 Further details are available on the Village Hall pages.